 3. Movement Difficulty

-Some consider the RDL to be the easier movement precisely because the bar is not on the back which can be challenging mentally.
-I recommend you try them both and see for yourself!.
+The RDL requires more upper body awareness, as the bar is in front of the body, and requires greater mobility.
+However, some consider the RDL to be the easier movement precisely because the bar is not on the back, which can be challenging mentally.
+I recommend you try them both and see them for yourself!

 4. Grip Involvement

-The good morning has a much lesser grip requirement so this is not usually a factor limiting load or reps, whereas it can be for the RDL.
+Good mornings don't require as strong of a grip, so this is not usually a factor limiting load or reps, but it can be for the RDL.
+There are two main grip options for the good morning, including thumb under and over grip.

 5. Muscles Used